EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 ### Accessing the cluster

-To access the front-end of the elastics cluster:
+To access the front-end of the cluster:

 -   download the SSH private key provided by the EC3 portal;
 -   change its permissions to `600`;